Chicken Crust Pizza

 Instructions

-• Add the ground chicken, shredded cheese, and Italian seasoning in a mixing bowl and mix well.
+• Add the ground chicken, cheddar cheese, egg, salt, and Italian seasoning in a mixing bowl and mix well.

 • Transfer the ball of chicken onto the lined sheet and press down into a large pizza shape.
-If you want a crispier crust, pre-bake for 5 minutes.
+Par-bake the crust for 8 to 10 minutes, or until the crust begins to set.

 • Remove the crust from the oven.
-Spread the pizza sauce, mushrooms, bell pepper, pepperoni, and cheese.
+Spread the pizza sauce, add the pepperoni, and sprinkle with Mozzarella cheese.

 • Bake the chicken crust pizza for 8-10 minutes, or until the cheese has melted.